 Public Policy (公共政策) At least to the layman, this legal term is rather flabby and amorphous.
 Sometimes, the courts would not allow something to be done, because that is contrary to public policy.
 For example, agreements which will have the effect of restricting an individual's freedom of marriage and contract terms which purport to oust the jurisdiction of the courts are both void.
 Further, a person who falls from scaffolding when trying to break into a flat is unlikely to have a valid tortious claim for the resultant injury against the building owners because his claim would have to be based on his illegal conduct.
+2.3.5(d)(ii)

-Quantum (金額) The amount of a loss (rather than the question of the insurer's liability).
-3.1.1(i)
+Quantum (金額)The amount of a loss (rather than the question of the insurer's liability).3.1.1(i)

-Rating Features (釐定保費的因素) They are factors to be considered when setting premium rates or premium amounts.
-1.1(e)
+Rating Features (釐定保費的因素)They are factors to be considered when setting premium rates or premium amounts.1.1(e)

-Recital Clause or Preamble (敍文條款或(前言)) The introductory paragraph in a scheduled policy form, which introduces the parties (not by name) and usually makes reference to the premium (not by amount), and to the proposal form and declaration as the basis of the contract.
+Recital Clause or Preamble (敘文條款或(前言)) The introductory paragraph in a scheduled policy form, which introduces the parties (not by name) and usually makes reference to the premium (not by amount), and to the proposal form and declaration as the basis of the contract.
+2.3.1(b)(ii)

-Reinstatement (恢復原狀) As a method of providing an indemnity, it means the restoration of the insured property to the condition in which it was immediately before its destruction or damage.
+Reinstatement (恢復原狀)As a method of providing an indemnity, it means the restoration of the insured property to the condition in which it was immediately before its destruction or damage.3.2.1(d)

-Renewals (續保) The continuation of an existing policy for a further period.
-In general insurance, these are not automatic and they provide an opportunity to either party for reconsidering the terms of the contract.
+Renewals (續保)The continuation of an existing policy for a further period.
+In general insurance, these are not automatic and they provide an opportunity to either party for reconsidering the terms of the contract.2.4.1

-Repatriation (運返) The cost of returning the insured person or a domestic helper or his or her remains to his or her place of residence is covered under the travel insurance policy or domestic helper insurance policy.
-1.3.2(a)(ii), 1.3.3(a)(viii)
+Repatriation(運返)The cost of returning the insured person or a domestic helper or his or her remains to his or her place of residence is covered under the travel insurance policy or domestic helper insurance policy.1.3.2(a)(ii)

-Replacement (更換) Less common than cash payment, it is a method of providing an indemnity by giving the insured a replacement item.
-3.2.2(c)
+Replacement(更換)Less common than cash payment, it is a method of providing an indemnity by giving the insured a replacement item.3.2.1(c)

-Representation (陳述) In insurance context, a representation is one as to a matter of fact or of belief, made by one party to another, and bearing upon a risk proposed for insurance; it may be verbal or in writing.
-2.3.4(c)
+Representation(陳述)In insurance context, a representation is one as to amatter of fact or of belief, made by one party to another, and bearing upon a riskproposed for insurance; it may be verbal or in writing.2.3.4(c)

 Risk Assessment Factors (風險評估因素) Those elements associated with a risk which help to determine its insurability and the terms under which it may be insured.
+2.1.1(d)

-Risk Classification (風險分類) The practice of placing risks within various groups of homogenous or similar risks for rating purposes.
-2.2.4(a)(i)
+Risk Classification (風險分類)The practice of placing risks within various groups of homogenous or similar risks for rating purposes.2.2.4(a)(i)

-Risk Discrimination (風險差別對待) Distinguishing individual risks within a risk category, for the purpose of considering the application of improved or stricter terms according to those features of the individual risks which are not possessed by the average risks belonging to the same category.
+Risk Discrimination (風險差別對待)Distinguishing individual risks within arisk category, for the purpose of considering the application of improved or stricterterms according to those features of the individual risks which are not possessed bythe average risks belonging to the same category.2.2.4(a)(ii)

-2.2.4(a)(ii)